-We may be biased but genuinely believe that we run watersports from one of the best locations in the Lake District; Grubbins Point on Windermere.
-From this sheltered bay situated on a private stretch of shoreline we offer both instructed sessions and boat hire.
+We may be biased but genuinely believe we run watersports from one of the best locations in the Lake District; Grubbins Point on Windermere.
+From this sheltered bay on the southwest shore, we offer both instructed lessons and canoe hire.

-Journeying in these Canadian style boats is the ultimate in relaxation as you paddle around the small islands and bays off Graythwaite Estate’s private shoreline.
-We feel that no visit to the Lake District is complete without spending some time on the water and this is an ideal way to do just that.
-Hire may be your preference, rather than opting for an instructed session, if you have previous canoeing experience.
+Journeying in these Canadian style boats is the ultimate in relaxation as you paddle around the small islands and bays of Graythwaite Estate’s private shoreline.
+We feel no visit to the Lakes is complete without some time on the water and this is an ideal way to do just that.
+To hire the canoe(s) may be your preference, rather than opting for an instructed session, if you have previous canoeing experience or are confident on the water.
+We’ll help get you on the water, give you tips to get you started and provide water safety cover, so you’ll feel looked after.

-Guests to Graythwaite Adventure can enjoy a variety of other awesome land and water-based experiences; 4x4 off-road driving, clay pigeon shooting, archery, axe throwing, air rifles, kayaking, paddleboarding, bushcraft, RIB boat tours and more.
+Guests to Graythwaite Adventure can enjoy a variety of other awesome land and water-based experiences; 4x4 off-road driving, archery, axe throwing, clay pigeon shooting, bushcraft, kayaking, stand up paddleboarding and RIB boat tours.
+Land-based activities are available all year, watersports April to October.
 Experience : Explore : Escape.

-Upon arrival at Grubbins Point, please make use of our free parking before meeting one of our friendly team at our watersports hub.
-Following introductions, we'll kit you out with buoyancy aids and head to the water's edge where the canoes will be ready for you.
-We'll run through the basics and answer any questions you have before helping you set off.
+Upon arrival at our Watersports Site, please make use of our free parking before meeting with one of our friendly and experienced instructors at the watersports hub.
+Following introductions, we’ll kit you out with buoyancy aids.
+We provide all the equipment; canoes, paddles, and buoyancy aids whether you book a lesson or hire only.
+We’ll run through the basics and answer any questions you have before helping you set off.
 How far you venture depends on your experience and the weather conditions on the day.
-We'll provide everything you need; canoes, paddles and buoyancy aids.
-All you need to do is turn up, get paddling and enjoy.
-Wetsuits aren't necessary, unless you're planning to swim.
-If you have your own wetsuit you're more than welcome to bring this or we have a range of sizes available to hire.
-Please note, if you're not entirely confident to hire a boat, we'd recommend one of our instructed sessions.
+Wetsuits aren’t necessary unless you plan to swim.
+Please note, if you’re not entirely confident to hire a canoe, we’d recommend one of our instructed sessions.
+Hires are available for 1-hour, 2-hours, or 4-hours.

 Follow us on social media: